Time

 As a YouTube creator, you likely spend significant time crafting videos, experimenting with new formats, and using analytics to optimize your channel’s growth.
 While brand sponsorships and partnerships are key revenue streams, YouTube Ads can also help you to successfully monetize your channel.
 But what does this mean in numbers?

-In this article, we’ll explore key factors like CPM (cost per mille), audience demographics, and YouTube AdSense earnings that determine how much you can make from 1 million views.
+In this article, we’ll explore key factors like CPM (Cost Per Mille), audience demographics, and YouTube AdSense earnings that determine how much you can make from 1 million views.
 We’ll also share tips to maximize your ad revenue and grow your income as a creator.

 Understanding YouTube’s Monetization System